Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 when using historicisms and archaisms

-Historicisms and archaisms can greatly decorate fiction but their inept use is laughable.
+Historicisms and archaisms can significantly decorate fiction, but their inept use causes laughter.
 Ancient words, the discussion of which often becomes very lively, as a rule, cannot be used in everyday speech.
-If you start asking a passerby: “Why is your neck open in winter?”, He will not understand you (meaning the neck).
+If you start asking a passerby: “Why is your neck open in winter?”, then he will not understand you (meaning your neck).

-In newspaper speech, there is also an inappropriate use of historicisms and archaisms.
-For example: "The headmaster of the school welcomed young teachers who came to practice."
-The word "greeted" is synonymous with the word "greeted."
-Sometimes schoolchildren insert archaisms into their compositions and thus make sentences not very clear and even ridiculous.
-For example: "Olya came running in tears and told Tatyana Ivanovna about her offense."
-Therefore, if you want to use old words, meaning, interpretation, their meaning should be absolutely clear to you.
+In newspaper speech, there is also inappropriate use of historicisms and archaisms.
+For example: “The school director welcomed young teachers who came to practice.”
+The word "welcomed" is synonymous with the word "welcomed".
+Sometimes schoolchildren insert archaisms into their essays and thereby make the sentences not very clear and even absurd.
+For example: “Olya came running in tears and told Tatyana Ivanovna about her offense.”
+Therefore, if you want to use ancient words, their meaning, interpretation, meaning must be absolutely clear to you.

-Everyone knows that genres such as fantasy and science fiction have gained immense popularity in our time.
-It turns out that in the works of the fantasy genre, ancient words are widely used, and their meaning is not always clear to the modern reader.
+Everyone knows that genres such as fantasy and science fiction have gained enormous popularity in our time.
+It turns out that ancient words are widely used in works of the fantasy genre, and their meaning is not always clear to the modern reader.

-We often find obsolete words in classical literature.
-Footnotes and explanations are often given to them, since these words are not used in modern language, and many may not know their meanings.
+We often find outdated words in classical literature.
+Footnotes and explanations are often provided for them, since these words are not used in modern language, and many may not know their meanings.

 Examples of obsolete words: